 Relay and Sensor Replacement for Electric Cooktop in Warsaw

-A burner won’t switch on, heats at full power without regulation, or cuts out randomly?
-A failed relay or temperature sensor is often the cause.
-The relay controls the power supply to the burner while the sensor monitors the surface temperature.
-When either fails, the burner behaves unpredictably.
-We diagnose and replace these components on site across Warsaw — from Bemowo to Praga-Północ.
+A burner doesn’t turn on, runs at full heat with no control, or switches off at random?
+In many cases, the problem is a faulty relay or temperature sensor.
+The relay manages power going to the burner, and the sensor checks the surface temperature.
+If one of them stops working, the burner starts acting erratically.
+We diagnose and replace these parts on site anywhere in Warsaw — from Bemowo to Praga-Północ.

 How much does it cost and what affects the price

-The cost depends on the cooktop type (ceramic, induction, conventional), number of faulty components and model.
-Current prices in the table below.
-The service includes multimeter diagnostics; parts are charged separately.
-Warning: electric cooktop work involves high voltage — do not attempt repairs yourself.
+The price depends on the kind of cooktop (ceramic, induction, conventional), how many parts are faulty, and the exact model.
+You’ll find current prices in the table below.
+The service includes diagnostics with a multimeter; parts are billed separately.
+Warning: work on an electric cooktop involves high voltage — don’t try to repair it yourself.

 How the relay / sensor replacement works

-1. You describe the issue — which burner is affected and what happens.
+- You explain the problem — which burner is affected and what exactly happens.

-2. The technician identifies the model and brings the right components.
+- The technician checks the model and brings matching components.

-3. We disconnect the cooktop (switch off the breaker — cooktops have a dedicated circuit).
+- We disconnect the cooktop (switch off the breaker — cooktops have their own dedicated circuit).

-4. We lift the cooktop out of the worktop to access the board and wiring underneath.
+- We lift the cooktop out of the worktop to reach the board and wiring below.

-5. Relays and sensors are tested with a multimeter to locate the faulty part.
+- The relays and sensors are checked with a multimeter to find the failed part.

-6. The relay or sensor is replaced; if needed, we re-solder board traces.
+- The relay or sensor is swapped out; if necessary, we also re-solder board traces.

-7. The cooktop is refitted, powered on, and all burners tested at various power levels.
+- The cooktop is put back in place, powered up, and all burners are tested at different power settings.

 Common mistakes

-• Confusing a relay fault with a burner failure — replacing an expensive element when the cheap relay is to blame.
+- Mistaking a relay problem for a burner failure — and replacing an expensive element when the cheap relay is the real issue.

-• Buying a relay without checking ratings — wrong voltage or current.
+- Buying a relay without checking the ratings — wrong voltage or current.

-• Not checking wiring when replacing a sensor — a melted wire can cause repeat failure.
+- Skipping a wiring check when changing a sensor — a melted wire can make the fault come back.

 What to prepare

-• Find the cooktop model — label underneath or in the documentation.
+- Find the cooktop model — on the label underneath or in the documentation.

-• If there’s an oven below the cooktop, it may need to be slid out.
+- If there’s an oven under the cooktop, it may need to be pulled out.

 A real case from Warsaw

-A client in Bemowo reported that the front-right burner on a Bosch ceramic cooktop worked intermittently — sometimes on, sometimes not.
-The other three burners were fine.
-On site we removed the cooktop and checked the board — the relay for that burner was sticking.
-The internal contacts had burnt out and weren’t closing reliably.
-We replaced the relay and re-soldered hairline cracks on adjacent board traces caused by heat.
-All four burners tested stable across power levels.
-The repair took about an hour.
-Takeaway: if a burner works intermittently, it’s almost always the relay, not the burner itself.
+A client in Bemowo said the front-right burner on a Bosch ceramic cooktop was working on and off — sometimes it heated, sometimes nothing happened.
+The other three burners worked normally.
+On site, we removed the cooktop and inspected the board — the relay for that burner was sticking.
+The internal contacts were burnt and no longer closing properly.
+We replaced the relay and re-soldered fine cracks on nearby board traces caused by heat.
+All four burners then tested stable at different power levels.
+The whole repair took around an hour.
+The takeaway: when a burner works intermittently, the relay is very often the issue, not the burner itself.

 Frequently asked questions